Entomophthora: Reproduction

-Reproduction refers to the process in which an offspring is formed via asexual reproduction or sexual reproduction.
-Asexual reproduction involves one parent, producing a genetically identical offspring, to the parent cell.
-Whereas sexual reproduction involves the meeting and fertilisation of gamete cells in order to produce a genetically different offspring.
-Fungi type organisms reproduce asexually through the release of diploid spores.
-Spores are micro unicellular cells that are released and dispersed into the environment in a mass of numbers to increase the likelihood of further development and growth of the fungus.
-As spores are very small in size, they are easily moved via environmental conditions, that being wind, water, or even on an animal’s fur.
+Fungi reproduce asexually through the release of diploid spores.
+Spores are micro-unicellular cells that are released and dispersed into the environment in a mass of numbers to increase the likelihood of further development and growth of the fungus.
+As spores are very small in size, they are easily moved via environmental conditions, that being wind, water, or even on an animal's fur.
 These spores will find favourable conditions and successfully flourish, develop and grow into the structure and body of the fungi.

 Development of the fungus via spores is initiated through germination; this marks the beginning of fungal development.
 Spores will begin to develop filaments called hyphae; these are root like structures of the fungi as they branch out into the environment absorbing any available water and other nutrients required for survival.
 Groups of hyphae will interconnect, forming the main fungal body, the mycelium.
-The fungi will soon develop a sporangiophore, this is the stalk/stem of the fungus.
+The fungi will soon develop a sporangiophore, the stalk or stem of the fungus.
 The sporangiophore is an elongated structure that provides support to the body of the fungus and creates spores.
 This is done through a process in which the haploid nucleus – a nucleus with half the number of chromosomes for that species – is encased in an outer membrane with a cytoplasm.
-The haploid nucleus within the sporangiophore fuses with the cytoplasm to create diploid nuclei (spores) – a nucleus with the normal number of chromosomes for a specific species -.
+The haploid nucleus within the sporangiophore fuses with the cytoplasm to create diploid nuclei (spores) – a nucleus with the normal number of chromosomes for a specific species.
 These spores then travel through the sporangiophore where they reach the sporangium.
 The sporangium is the structure within the fungi that is reliant on storing spores.
 The rupturing of the sporangium releases a large mass of spores into the environment, this enable the fungi to reproduce rapidly.